pirahansiah/myWebsite/farshid/portfolio/publications/CV.md

 This patent introduces an innovative method for detecting moving vehicles in surveillance footage by utilizing advanced image processing techniques.
 It outlines processes such as illumination enhancement, Sobel edge detection, and a sophisticated method to close open edges and identify vehicles based on homogenous body properties.
 It is particularly adept at handling noise in the image using geometric filtering and relational analysis, improving the accuracy of vehicle detection even in low-light conditions.

 ---
+Visual Language Models (VLM)

+As an experienced director and team leader, I excel in scaling operations, expanding teams, and creating a flexible, collaborative work culture.
+I bring proven expertise in team building and leadership, with a hands-on approach that adapts to any role or challenge.
+Self-motivated and highly organized, I can independently manage projects from inception to completion, ensuring continuous progress through swift issue resolution.

+I’m adept at translating complex technical concepts for non-technical stakeholders and investors, enabling me to effectively pitch ideas, secure funding, and drive growth.
+With a keen eye for opportunities and process optimization, I have a track record of scaling teams and organizations while maintaining operational excellence.
+My leadership style empowers cross-functional teams, fosters innovation, and aligns efforts toward shared goals.
+Thriving in dynamic environments, I’m dedicated to building sustainable, high-performing teams that achieve long-term success.

+Experienced in Full Stack LLM development, including model training, fine-tuning, deployment, and integrating LLMs with scalable applications and APIs.